RickBlouch/rickblouch.github.io/_posts/2020-01-18-Real-World-Performance-Gains-SpanT.md

 Source System 1 | S1_123456
 Source System 2 | S2_123456

-## Existing code using StringBuilder
+## The version using StringBuilder

 The original code, and the baseline for this experiment, was written with `StringBuilder`.
 It's important to note that I didn't have any performance concerns with this code the way it was written.
 It's also more readable and less complex which has lower maintenance costs over time.
 Whether the gains are worth the added complexity depends on the scenario.